AnnaVargova/AutomationShield_wiki/OptoShield.md

 [[/fig/Opto_Functions.gif|A quick-start guide for the Opto functions.]]

 ## Inputs and outputs

+The following sections describe the methods used to access the input and output of the OptoShield.

 ### Input
 The input to the actuator LED (along with the auxiliary LED) is written by